Super Black Blues: Reception

 AllMusic reviewer Stephen Thomas Erlewine stated "The emphasis on improvisation and long grooves certainly made Super Black Blues different than the original '40s and '50s sides by Walker, Turner, and Spann -- those were restricted by technology and taste -- and it's fun to hear them stretch out ...
 This does mean Super Black Blues is a bit dated and a bit of an anomaly in the catalogs of Walker, Spann, and Turner, but time has turned this into an amiable detour: not the first record to hear by any of these three by any means, but it's fun to hear the giants find common ground".

+Robert Christgau reflected in The Village Voice that Super Black Blues was "an extraordinary mellow studio jam" that found Walker, Turner and Spann "in good humor and good voice", making it a unique document.
+McGuinness deemed it to be partly an exercise in "willy-waving" in his Record Collector review, noting 'rock'n'roll shouter' Turner's new bluesier voice and calling Walker "a legend of post-war electric blues" and Spann perhaps Chicago's best pianist.
+McGuinness notes how the musicians stretch each of the four tracks to extreme length as the musicians and singers "trade breaks and verses", the result of their relaxing musical interplay.
+In a guide to Walker's work, Alice Clark Classic Rock praised the album as a collection of four city blues that mixes the styles of Kansas City, Chicago and Texas, with the three Walker-authored songs capturing a band "perfectly poised as conversations flow between voice, guitar and piano", with the other song, the cover of "Here I Am Broken Hearted", being "an exercise in intuition."